casact/chainladder-python/docs/modules/development.rst

   'origin', 'development', and 'valuation' are reserved keywords for the dataframe.
 Declaring columns with these names separately will result in error.

 While you can inspect the `Triangle` in long format, you will not directly convert to long format yourself.
 The `TweedieGLM` does this for you.
-Additionally, it the `origin` of the design matrix is restated in years from the earliest origin period.
+Additionally, the `origin` of the design matrix is restated in years from the earliest origin period.
+That is, is if the earliest origin is '1995-01-01' then it gets replaced with
+0. Consequently, '1996-04-01' would be replaced with 1.25.
+This is done because datetimes have limited support in scikit-learn.
 Finally, the `TweedieGLM` will automatically convert the response to an incremental basis.

 R-style formulas
 -----------------